Franz Ferdinand and his wife Sophie leave the Sarajevo Town Hall on 28 June 1914, five minutes before the

 The first world war

-On the other hand, several newspapers, including Prager Tagblatt in 1930, wrote that he persisted in his refusal to do military service also during the war and that he was imprisoned for three more years.
+On the other hand, several newspapers, including Prager Tagblatt in 1930, wrote that he persisted in refusing to do military service during the war and was imprisoned for three more years.
 These contradictory statements can not be clarified without access to his military documents (see the final paragraph).

 Hašek and Nemrava

-The few lines in The Good Soldier Švejk was not the first time that Jaroslav Hašek wrote about the famous conscientious objector from Moravia.
-In the story "The Nasarens" from 1908 the author mentions both the religious sect and Nemrava himself.
-It should also be added that censorship ensured that the story never was published.
+The few lines in The Good Soldier Švejk were not the first time Jaroslav Hašek wrote about the famous conscientious objector from Moravia.
+In the story "The Nasarens" from 1908 the author mentions the religious sect and Nemrava himself.
+It should also be added that censorship ensured the story was never published.
 Hašek also notes that Nemrava was dismissed from the army due to madness.

 Thief and dealer in stolen goods

-His name reappears in the newspapers in 1924 and now it turns out that the idealist has turned into a criminal, although his official occupation was a trader.
-In the early 1920's he was involved in several major burglaries and is also a key person in pulling the threads and selling stolen goods.
+His name reappeared in the newspapers in 1924, and now it turns out that the idealist has turned into a criminal, although his official occupation was a trader.
+In the early 1920s, he was involved in several major burglaries and was also a key person in pulling the threads and selling stolen goods.

-In 1930 he is caught again, now as an art- and antique-dealer from Svatý Kopeček by Olomouc.
-He committed major fraud with valuable paintings and was handed a 6 month prison term.
-The case is widely reported, also in the national press.
+In 1930, he was caught again as an art- and antique dealer from Svatý Kopeček by Olomouc.
+He committed major fraud with valuable paintings and was handed a 6-month prison term.
+The case was widely reported in the national press.

-Thereafter his traces disappear but church records reveal that he died in 1948 in Nová ulice, a suburb of Olomouc.
-The same source reveals that he was born on 6 May 1882 in house number 83 in Hněvotín, a village just south-west of Olomouc.
+Thereafter, his traces disappear, but church records reveal that he died in 1948 in Nová ulice, a suburb of Olomouc.
+The same source reveals that he was born on 6 May 1882 in house number 83 in Hněvotín, a village south of Olomouc.

-Nemrava was one of the first and best known people conscientious objectors and the case was noticed even abroad.
-Nemrava himself corresponded with Tolstoy's doctor and Karel Čapek, Klofáč and Professor Masaryk followed the case.
-Karl Liebknect had also noticed the events, and even in the French press a notice appeared.
-In 2009 the case was written about in the book Vojáku Vladimire by Zdeněk Bauer which amongst other sources is based on Mr. Čapek's correspondence.
-In 2014 the council of Hněvotín (Milan Krejčí) published a thorough article about the towns once famous son, largely extracts from Bauer's book.
+Nemrava was one of the first and best-known people conscientious objectors, and the case was noticed even abroad.
+Nemrava corresponded with Tolstoy's doctor, and Karel Čapek, Klofáč and Professor Masaryk followed the case.
+Karl Liebknect had also noticed the events and a notice appeared in the French press.
+In 2009, the case was written about in the book Vojáku Vladimire by Zdeněk Bauer, which, amongst other sources, is based on Mr. Čapek's correspondence.
+In 2014, the council of Hněvotín (Milan Krejčí) published a thorough article about the town's once famous son, largely extracts from Bauer's book.

 The documents don't contain any information about a new sentence and three years in prison.
-Rather the contrary: he was promoted to "Landsturm-Gefreiter" in 1916, which surely would not have happened if he was in prison.
-In his service record he is listed as Willy Nemrawa, but otherwise the details correspond to those found in the church records.
+Rather, the contrary: he was promoted to "Landsturm-Gefreiter" in 1916, which surely would not have happened if he had been in prison.
+In his service record, he is listed as Willy Nemrawa, but otherwise, the details correspond to those found in the church records.
 It is also revealed that he was blond and small in stature (164 cm).
-His father was Josef Nemrava from Loučany and the mother Marie Kreuzer from Hněvotín.
+His father was Josef Nemrava from Loučany, and his mother was Marie Kreuzer from Hněvotín.
 Nemrava spoke Czech, German and Polish.
 He was enlisted as a reserve in the Czechoslovak army on 21 December 1919.

 Militarismus und Antimilitarismus, Karl Liebknecht, 1907